CorrelAid/correlcon_ssdg_clf/documents/presentation/slides.md

 </ol>
 ---

-## Text Classification Methods
+## Workshop

-#### Approach 1: TF-IDF and SVM

-lorem ipsum

-#### Approach 2: BERT with Classification Head

-lorem ipsum

----
+- Baseline: Binary Relevance with TF-IDF and Logistic Regression

-## Measuring Power Consumption and Carbon Emissions
+- Measuring Power Consumption and Carbon Emissions with the `codecarbon` package

-lorem ipsum
+- Presentation will continue in a Jupyter Notebook

 ---